-The Board of Education of the Dunklin R-5 School District is pleased to make this handbook available to parents, students, staff and other patrons.
-The purpose of the disciplinary policies, rules, regulations and procedures of the Dunklin R-5 School District is to provide a uniform standard of conduct for all students in grades kindergarten through twelve.
+The Board of Education of the Dunklin R-5 School District is pleased to make this handbook available to parents, students, staff, and other patrons.
+The purposes of the disciplinary policies, rules, regulations, and procedures of the Dunkin R-5 School District is to provide a uniform standard of conduct for all students in grades kindergarten through twelve.
 The contents of this handbook are to promote an environment that contributes to good citizenship and encourage learning.
-It defines terminology and gives all policies, rules and regulations adopted by the Board of Education related to discipline.

-These policies, rules, regulations and procedures are based on the premise that rules must be enforced fairly, firmly, and consistently and in a fashion equitable and just, while complying with state mandates and regulations.
+These policies, rules, regulations, and procedures are based on the premise that rules must be enforced fairly, firmly, and consistently and in a fashion equitable and just, while complying with state mandates and regulations.
 It recognizes that as students progress in school and advance in age and maturity, they will assume greater responsibility for their actions.
-It also recognized that differences in age and maturity require different types of disciplinary action.
+It also recognizes that differences in age and maturity require different types of disciplinary action.

 Please read this information carefully.
-It is provided for parents, students, and employees to know the policies, rules, regulations and procedures that are to be followed.
-Anyone who has a question or desires further explanation may consult with the school principal.
+It is provided for parents, students, and employees to know the policies, rules, regulations, and procedures that are to be followed.
+Anyone who has a question or desires further explanation may consult with the administration.